-ICS Command Roles
+ICS Command Leader Roles

 This is an overview of the ICS leaders.
-A leader will be most effective when they fill support roles listed in the Staging Area Command Post Support Volunteers document.
-All leaders maintain a Unit/Activity Log (ICS Form 214)
+A leader will be most effective when they fill all support roles listed in the Staging Area Command Post Support section.
+All leaders maintain a Unit Log (ICS Form 214)